bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5b Shear forces and bending moments on beams/bending moment.md

 Then if we cut at any point along the beam:
 ![[Pasted image 20211025105002.png]]

-We can see here $M=Fx$, so the bending moment varies along the length of the beam, this also explains
+We can see here $M=Fx$, so the bending moment varies along the length of the beam, this also explains why beams often fail at their joint because this is where the bending moment and [[stress]]s induced by it are greatest (in many cases).

+This example also introduces [[shearing force in beams]].